veerleprins/featureDatingApp/README.md

 This schoolproject consists of creating a feature for an online dating application.
 Within the project, it was decided to create a **filter** feature.
 Later in the project there is a collaboration with other students to add other features to a fully functioning dating app.
 To read the entire process of creating this filter feature and creating the functioning dating application, you can go to my [wiki](https://github.com/veerleprins/featureDatingApp/wiki).

+## Job story
+*When I sit on the couch at home with my phone in my hands, I want to be able to filter on the movie preferences of my possible matches, so that I don't have a fight in the future about which movie genre we're going to watch (for example on Netflix).*

 <img width="250" alt="Screenshot 2020-03-17 at 14 41 11" src="https://user-images.githubusercontent.com/35265583/76861775-642adf80-685d-11ea-9f19-bea6d7879213.png"> <img width="250" alt="Screenshot 2020-03-17 at 14 37 34" src="https://user-images.githubusercontent.com/35265583/76861441-e8c92e00-685c-11ea-834f-d5665d530c44.png">

 ## Needed for this feature: